 An algebra-based approach to the basic concepts of mechanics, heat, electricity, magnetism, optics and elementary atomic and nuclear physics.
 Emphasis is on biological applications.
 Three lectures, one recitation, and one three-hour laboratory (PHYS 207L-208L) (8 credits).
-Prerequisites: MATH 131 or MATH 212 (C) May be taken to meet Core Requirements

 School of Nursing